MAIVAN-ai/OrthoSkills/OrthoSkills-v0.1.1_cl/Ortho-Skills/README.md

 Eric Topol has rightly pointed out that medical AI lives or dies by the quality of its **ground truth, prospective validation, and outcome linkage**.
 Most orthopaedic AI today is trained on retrospective datasets with no surgeon confirmation and no outcome follow-up.

-Ortho-Skills is the **public reasoning layer** of a larger ecosystem being built by [MAIVAN.ai](https://maivan.ai) / ORTHO-X:
+OrthoSkills is the **public reasoning layer** of a larger ecosystem being built by [MAIVAN.ai](https://maivan.ai) / ORTHO-X:

 ```
 ┌────────────────────────────────────────────────────────┐
-│  Ortho-Skills  (this repo, public, open-source)        │
+│  OrthoSkills  (this repo, public, open-source)        │
 │  → How an AI should reason about orthopaedic cases     │
 └────────────────────────────────────────────────────────┘
                           │